 Staff members from all areas of the University also completed Title IX Mandatory Reporter training via K@TE.
 Mandatory reporters are employees who are required to report information about known or suspected Prohibited Conduct to the Office of Title IX.
-At UT Southern, that includes personnel from every department on campus, including all coaches and trainers from our Athletic Department.
+At UT Southern, that includes personnel from every department on campus.